a group of people posing for a photo

 • Strong interest in pursuing a PhD in the biomedical sciences

-• Must have successfully completed at least one academic year of an undergraduate program by the start of the program and not scheduled to graduate before December 2024
+• Must have successfully completed two semesters of an undergraduate program by the start of the summer NURO program and have at least one semester remaining after the summer program

 • Have personal medical/health insurance coverage (including emergency room and coverage while in Michigan) for the duration of the program